-In addition, RCW 43.19.733(3), states that "all state agencies with total annual average full-time equivalent staff that exceeds one thousand as determined by the office of financial management shall utilize print management services ...".
+Under the direction of RCW 43.19.733(3), agencies with 1,000 or more employees must use internal use managed print services.
 Information about this aspect of operations is included in the individual reports.

 An agency in-plant printing operation has dedicated paid staff and equipment producing a variety of products for internal and/or external use with a fee structure.
 Some operate at cost recovery and others with an allocation or appropriation.
 For some, most of the work is for internal customers, while others produce products primarily for external customers, or a combination of both.